valkey-io/valkey-perf-benchmark/README.md

 # Use a pre-existing Valkey dir
 python benchmark.py --valkey-path /path/to/valkey

+# Without --valkey-path a directory named valkey_<commit> is cloned and later removed

 # Use a pre-running Valkey Server
 python benchmark.py --valkey-path /path/to/valkey --use-running-server